How I Passed the Goethe B2 German Exam With a Nearly Perfect Score

 I overwhelmingly relied on comprehensible input to learn German.
 This sounds fancy, but in practice it meant watching loads of TV and listening to an unholy number of podcasts.
 Shout out to my mom for letting me leech off of her Netflix account all these years.
 You rock, Teri.

 Comprehensible input is anything that you can understand in your target language.
 If n is your level, the best comprehensible input is n+1.
+You can read more in my post all about comprehensible input.

 Now, I jumped into German watching a lot of n+1000 content (looking at you, Dark on Netflix).
 But even if you’re stupid like me and refuse to use beginner resources you can still brute-force immersion yourself to fluency.